The Swinburne Institute for Social Research

 The Swinburne Institute for Social Research is one of the largest social science and humanities research centres in Australia.
 We produce relevant and outstanding research across a range of critical issues, including the sustainability of our cities, the impact of digital technologies, and the movement of people across borders.
 Or researchers work with industry, government and community partners to extend the evidence base, identify solutions to complex problems and contribute to public debate.

-Swinburne Professor Klaus Neumann looks at the Australia's asylum seeker policies from ...
+Swinburne Professor Klaus Neumann traces the story from the 1954 “Miracle of ...

 A reading group for all Swinburne staff and students researching in field of Aboriginal, Torres Strait Islander and international Indigenous studies.